Did you know, lawyers spend roughly 40-60% of their time on drafting and reviewing contracts?

 Contract review is important, but tedious work.
 It requires the unique combination of legal expertise and the ability to interpret legal language that only lawyers possess.
 But reviewing many, often similar, contracts as part of a large transaction can be mind-numbing.
 Paragraphs written differently may mean the same thing.
 But similarly written paragraphs with a single word change can flip the meaning.
 Keeping it all straight is a challenge.

 But the review isn’t the end goal.
 Your clients want you to interpret and explain what these contracts mean to them.
-That means translating legal language into business language and assessing risk – a largely subjective task.
+That means translating legal language into business language and assessing risk — a largely subjective task.
 This kind of interpretation is precisely why the world needs lawyers and requires a significant amount of human expertise.
-Legal technology using machine learning and artificial intelligence (AI) can help automate some of the tedious parts of the process.
+Legal technology using machine learning and artificial intelligence (AI) in the practice of law can help automate some of the tedious parts of the process.

 How do you use AI for contract review?